danriti/moleskine/python-traceview/README.md

 [browsers used by end users][7].

-In an effort to make accessing the Data API even easier, I have a created [python-traceview][2], a Python library for easy access to the TraceView Data API!
+In an effort to make accessing the Data API even easier, I have a created [python-traceview][2], an open source Python library for easy access to the TraceView Data API!

 ## Installation

-With support for Python 2.7, 3.2, 3.3, and 3.4, install python-traceview with
+With support for Python 2.7, 3.2, 3.3, and 3.4, install **python-traceview**
-your favorite version of python by simply:
+by simply:

 ```bash
 $ pip install python-traceview